urodelus/urocoin/Protocole.md

 #### Money ownership

 Money ownership **IS NOT** limited to members of the Community.
-Any owner (an individual or an organization) of a public key may own money: it only requires the key to match `Ouputs` of a transaction.
+Any owner (an individual or an organization) of a Clé publique may own money: it only requires the key to match `Ouputs` of a transaction.

 #### Transfering money